Infrastructure-AsCode/aks-101/labs/lab-07/readme.md

 For this task we will use `/readiness/unstable` endpoint for `livenessProbe` get request.
 Check implementation of `Unstable` method at `src\GuineaPig\Controllers\ReadinessController.cs` controller.
 It contains extra logic that response status changes every minute.
 That is - first minute - 200 and next minute - 500, next minute - 200 etc...

-Create new yaml pod definition file `lab-07-ready-unstable.yaml` with the following content.
+Create manifest file `lab-07-ready-unstable.yaml` with the following content.
 Note that you should use your ACR url for `image` field and `readinessProbe` points to `/readiness/unstable` endpoint

 ```yaml